scandum/quadsort/README.md

 Memory
 ------
-By default quadsort uses n / 4 swap memory.
+By default quadsort uses between n and n / 4 swap memory.
 If memory allocation fails quadsort will switch to sorting in-place through rotations.
+The minimum memory requirement is 32 elements of stack memory.

 Performance
 -----------